ggntju/grpc-starter-example-cpp/README.md

 3. Run the batch script [protoc_command.bat](./protos/protoc_command.bat) to generate the C++ code from the proto file.

 4. Open the server and client solutions in [Hello](./Hello/) folder in Visual Studio 2022.

+5. Open the server and client solutions in [HelloAsync](./HelloAsync/) folder in Visual Studio 2022.

+Note: Missing dlls could be found in `GRPC_INSTALL_DIR`